nickytonline/connect-four/README.md

 A web-based version of the classic game Connect Four.

-A web-based version of the classic game Connect Four.

 Connect Four is a two-player connection board game.
 It is also known as Connect 4, Four Up, Plot Four, Find Four, Captain's Mistress, Four in a Row, Drop Four, and Gravitrips in the former Soviet Union.

 Players choose a colour and then take turns dropping coloured tokens into a seven-column, six-row, vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.